Installing Wings

 curl -sSL https://get.docker.com/ | CHANNEL=stable bash

-If you would rather do a manual installation, please reference the official Docker documentation for how to install Docker CE on your server.
-Some quick links are listed below for commonly supported systems.
+If you would rather do a manual installation, please reference the official Docker documentation (opens new window) for how to install Docker CE on your server.

 Check your Kernel